 Does Moss Grow In The Sun?

-While most prefer shade, there are a few species of moss that love the sun and will grow well beneath its rays.
+While most prefer shade, a few moss species love the sun and will grow well beneath its rays.
 Seven types of moss that grow in the sun are:

 1. Leucobryum glaucum